highest rainfall in india

 3. Life in Cherrapunji

-• Waterfalls and Caves: The heavy rainfall has created stunning waterfalls and extensive cave systems, attracting tourists from around the world.
+• Waterfalls and Caves: The heavy rainfall has created stunning waterfalls and extensive cave systems, attracting tourists worldwide.

-• Living Root Bridges: Ingenious bioengineering by the local Khasi tribe has led to the creation of living root bridges, made by guiding the roots of rubber trees across rivers and streams.
+• Living Root Bridges: Ingenious bioengineering by the local Khasi tribe has led to the creation of living root bridges, which guide the roots of rubber trees across rivers and streams.

 India is renowned for its diverse climatic conditions, with some regions experiencing exceptionally high rainfall, including the highest rainfall in India recorded in Mawsynram, Meghalaya.
 Several factors contribute to this phenomenon: